Foxhound401/object-detection-app/README.md

 </p>

 ## Motivation
 There have been several object detection applications, but some of them is rather slow or not optimize to work with video Streamming.
 So with the update of Tensorflow 1.14.
-We can make an attempt to optimize in order to raise the performance of the Tensorflow API.
+We can make an attempt to optimize in order to raise the performance of the API.

 ## Requirements
 - [Anaconda / Python 3.5](https://www.continuum.io/downloads)